 “There was heavy damage to two rooms, plus a lot of smoke damage throughout the house,” he said.

-The Crystal City and Herculaneum fire departments and Hematite, Mapaville, Dunklin, Jefferson R-7 and Rock Community fire districts helped with the call and the Joachim-Plattin Ambulance District also responded.
+The Crystal City and Herculaneum fire departments and Hematite, Mapaville, Dunklin, Jefferson R-7 and Rock Community fire protection districts helped with the call, and the Joachim-Plattin Ambulance District also responded to the scene.